-The train is only a little quicker than the bus, so I would go for the cheaper option and take the bus.
-But consider breaking up the journey with a stop along the way.
+You can get to San Sebastian by car, bus, train, and air and there are pros and cons to each mode of transport.
+The train is only a little quicker than the bus, so if you are on a budget the cheaper option would be to take the bus.
+You can also break up the journey with a stop or two along the way.

-Though most people who are going to San Sebastian are going for the tapas, there is a city en route that I would rate even higher on this front.
-Logroño, capital of the Rioja wine region, came top in my list of Best Cities for Tapas in Spain and makes a great lunch stop on the way to San Sebastian.
+Though most people who are going to San Sebastian are going for the tapas, there is a city en route that is worth a stop for their cuisine, too.
+Logroño, capital of the Rioja wine region, is one of the best cities for tapas in Spain and makes a great long lunch stop on the way to San Sebastian.

 For the ultimate culinary experience, stop in Aranda de Duero to lunch on the regional favorite, roast lamb.
 Then stay the night in Logroño and go to San Sebastian in the morning.